Newborn Kitten Keeps Crying

 When the mother has inadequate colostrum or the newborn was not able to suckle within the first 24 hours then the newborn fails to acquire the important antibodies from its mother it needs to protect it from infections and become prone to respiratory infections and may develop a fever.
 This condition is what is called Failure of Passive Transfer.

 When your newborn kitten keeps crying, check for sources of pain.
-First check if the newborn has not been injured from the queen accidentally lying or stepping on the kitten.
+First, check that the newborn has not been injured by the queen accidentally lying or stepping on it.

 Stomach infections, as mentioned above, can cause pain in the belly.
 This may also result to diarrhea and vomiting and later dehydration of the newborn causing the kitten to become too weak to nurse.
 Bloating, due to accidentally sucking air while nursing or swallowing air from crying, can also cause severe abdominal pain

 Constipation can also cause abdominal pain.
 Remember that newborns cannot urinate or defecate by themselves.
 They need their mother to lick their belly and genital area for them to be able to move urine and feces.
 If you have a kitten that keeps crying, check if the mother is stimulating her newborns.
 Some queens, especially young ones whose mothering instincts are not yet fully developed may not be apt to do the job adequately.